ml-opensource/CutoutViewIndicator/README.md

 subclassing your custom Generator from that if its views extend ImageView.

+The base library also ships with an experimental LayoutViewGenerator called `TextViewGenerator`.
+Check out the javadoc for details on how to work with it.

 Caveats
 -------

-Right now it only supports Android SDK 15 and up
+Right now it only supports Android SDK 14 and up
-(that makes it compatible with Jelly Bean, Lollipop, Marshmallow, and Nougat), but there's little stopping it from being backported all the way to APIv11.
+(that makes it compatible with Ice Cream Sandwich, Jelly Bean, Lollipop, Marshmallow, and Nougat), but there's little stopping it from being backported all the way to APIv11.

 Grab a copy of the demo application (live apk coming soon) to try it in action.